King Thutmose III

 These are the conflicts and military campaigns fought by Ancient Egyptian King Tuthmosis III after he ascended to the throne following his aunt Hatshepsut’s death.

-The left wing of His Majesty’s army was stationed on a hill south of Qena, while the right wing was stationed in a camp northwest of (Megiddo), and when the enemy saw Thutmose’s army and might, they fled to (Megiddo) with terrified faces.
+The left wing of His Majesty’s army stationed itself on a hill south of Qena.
+The right wing took up a position in a camp northwest of Megiddo.
+When the enemy saw the might of Thutmose’s army, they fled to Megiddo with terrified faces.

 They had thrown the ground like fish in the ropes of a net, leaving their horses and chariots, and Thutmose’s army took all the reasons for joy, offering praise to God (Amon) for the victory he gave his son on this day, and the site of Megiddo was one of the greatest battles in the history of wars because it is a historical document.